BlackAnon22/BlackAnon22.github.io/posts/pwntilldawn/junior_dev.md

 ![image](https://user-images.githubusercontent.com/67879936/230777459-7eb15c5d-e67e-44fe-af9c-d7cf335be823.png)

-oops, we don't have access to view any file here because they belong to user ```juniordev```.
+oops, we don't have access to view any file here because they all belong to user ```juniordev```.
 Lets go ahead and escalate our privileges